-Transportation by February 1, 2022, regarding the online renewal process and its effects to safety on the state's roads and highways.
+The bill would state the provisions allowing waiver of vision examination would expire July 1, 2022, and the bill would require the Division to report to the House and Senate Committees on Transportation by February 1, 2022, regarding the online renewal process and its effects to safety on the state's roads and highways.

-The bill would add to rule and regulation authority of the Secretary of Revenue regarding electronic online renewal of a driver's license that the Secretary could include in those rules and regulations requirements that an electronic online renewal applicant has previously provided documentation of identity, lawful presence, and residence to the Division for electronic scanning.
+The bill would require, rather than authorize as in current law, the Secretary of Revenue to adopt and administer rules and regulations regarding electronic online renewal of a driver's license and specify those rules and regulations could include, but not be limited to, requirements that an electronic online renewal applicant has previously provided documentation of identity, lawful presence, and residence to the Division for electronic scanning.